dommert/dommert-rambo/README.md

-# flask-rambo
+# dommert-rambo
-flask-rambo: Skeleton for a Flask app + WSGI + Apache
+dommert-rambo: Skeleton for a Flask app + WSGI + Apache